Try JustDone

 • Unvaried synonyms: Using the same word repeatedly without natural variance can mimic AI.

-Copyleaks is marketed for content originality, but it often flags:
+Copyleaks is a tool that has been marketed for content originality, but it can also serve as an AI detection tool.
+It often flags:

 • Web-standard language: Phrases frequently found across blogs and guides, e.g., “in today’s digital landscape,” are red flags.